Magnetism in Gemstones

 HPHT Synthetic Diamonds

 Published literature by this author and others cite how magnetic response can often distinguish synthetic Diamonds from natural Diamonds of any color.
 It is not the dopants used in synthetics that cause magnetic attraction.
-The dopants used are the same elements found in color centers in natural colored Diamonds: boron for blue color and nitrogen for yellow color.
+The dopants used are the same elements involved in color in natural-colored Diamonds: boron for blue color and nitrogen for yellow color.
 These elements are non-metals, and they are not magnetic.
 Irradiation (natural or laboratory) can induce pink color, as well as blue color in natural and synthetic Diamonds.
 Both natural and synthetic Diamonds often fluoresce under UV light, but fluorescence in synthetics is often brighter and more garish in color.

 The magnetic attraction we often see in colorless and colored synthetic Diamonds manufactured under high pressure and high temperature (HPHT) is due to ferromagnetic inclusions of iron and nickel flux that are present as remnants of the manufacturing process.
-Unlike nearly all other transparent gemstones (natural, imitation or synthetic), the type of magnetic responses shown by many HPHT Diamonds is ferromagnetic rather than paramagnetic or diamagnetic.
+Unlike nearly all other transparent gemstones of any kind (natural, imitation or synthetic), the type of magnetic responses shown by many HPHT Diamonds is ferromagnetic rather than paramagnetic or diamagnetic.
 Often these synthetic Diamonds will be picked up by a magnet.
-Any magnetic attraction at all, weak or strong, indicates a synthetic Diamond containing metallic particles.
+Any magnetic attraction at all in Diamond, weak or strong, indicates a synthetic Diamond containing metallic particles.
 Both the Direct method and Floatation method can be used to identify synthetic Diamonds.
 Because the inclusions are ferromagnetic, a tiny Pinpoint wand works equally well as our standard 1/2" wand.

 Not all synthetic Diamonds are created by the HPHT process.
 Newer on the market are CVD synthetic Diamonds, which are manufactured by a different process called Chemical Vapor Deposition.
 This process deposits carbon without involving metallic flux.
 All CVD synthetic Diamonds, regardless of color, are magnetically inert (diamagnetic) and cannot be separated from natural Diamonds by magnetic response.
 This type of synthetic Diamond is encountered less frequently in jewelry than HPHT Diamond, but that could change over time.
+CVD synthetics are cheaper to produce than HPHT synthetics, but more difficult to produce in larger sizes.

 Direct Method: A Colorless HPHT Synthetic Diamond Picks Up